 Both documentation and pointer-documentation are objects that will be used for documenting the translator. pointer-documentation will be used to generate documentation for the pointer documentation window; the documentation generated by pointer-documentation should be very brief, and computing it should be very fast and preferably not cons. documentation is used to generate such things as items in the :menu gesture menu.
 If the object is a string, the string itself will be used as the documentation.
-Otherwise, the object must be the name of a function or a list of the form (doc-arglist . doc-body) where doc-arglist takes the same form as arglist, but includes a named (keyword) stream argument as well, and doc-body is the body of the documentation function.
-The body of the documentation function should write the documentation; in this case, CLIM is free to generate the documentation in other ways.
-The default for pointer-documentation.
+Otherwise, the object must be the name of a function or a list of the form (docarglist. doc-body) where doc-arglist takes the same form as arglist, but includes a named (keyword) stream argument as well, and doc-body is the body of the documentation function.
+The body of the documentation function should write the documentation to stream.
+The default for documentation is nil, meaning that there is no explicitly supplied documentation; in this case, CLIM is free to generate the documentation in other ways.
+The default for pointer-documentation is documentation.